-A \$1.00 increase or decrease in the assumed initial public offering price of \$ per ADS would increase or decrease our as adjusted net tangible book value per ADS after this offering by \$ and the dilution per ADS to new investors by \$ , assuming the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase or decrease in the assumed initial public offering price of \$ per ADS would increase or decrease our as adjusted net tangible book value per ADS after this offering by \$ and the dilution per ADS to new investors by \$, assuming the number of ADSs offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

 We may also increase or decrease the number of ADSs we are offering.
-An increase or decrease of 1,000,000 in the number of ADSs offered by us would increase or decrease our as adjusted net tangible book value after this offering by approximately \$ million and the pro forma net tangible book value per ADS after this offering by \$ per ADS and would increase or decrease the dilution per ADS to new investors by \$ , assuming the assumed public offering price remains the same, after deducting estimated underwriting discounts and estimated offering expenses payable by us.
+An increase or decrease of 1,000,000 in the number of ADSs offered by us would increase or decrease our as adjusted net tangible book value after this offering by approximately \$ million and the pro forma net tangible book value per ADS after this offering by \$ per ADS and would increase or decrease the dilution per ADS to new investors by \$, assuming the assumed public offering price remains the same, after deducting estimated underwriting discounts and estimated offering expenses payable by us.

-If the underwriters exercise their over-allotment option in this offering in full, the pro forma net tangible book value per ADS after this offering would be \$ per ADS, and the dilution in pro forma as adjusted net tangible book value per ADS to new investors purchasing ADSs in this offering would be \$ per ADS, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their over-allotment option in this offering in full, the pro forma net tangible book value per ADS after this offering per ADS, and the dilution in pro forma as adjusted net tangible book value per ADS to new investors purchasing ADSs in this offering per ADS, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-The following table summarizes, on an as adjusted basis as of June 30, 2021, the differences between the number of ordinary shares acquired from us, the total amount paid and the average price per ordinary share paid by the existing holders of our ordinary shares and by investors in this offering and based upon an assumed public offering price of \$ per ADS, the midpoint of the estimated price range set forth on the cover page of this prospectus.
+The following table summarizes, on an as adjusted basis as of December 31, 2020, the differences between the number of ordinary shares acquired from us, the total amount paid and the average price per ordinary share paid by the existing holders of our ordinary shares and by investors in this offering and based upon an assumed public offering price of \$ per ADS, the midpoint of the estimated price range set forth on the cover page of this prospectus.

-Shar es Total Consi deration Average Price Per Ordinary
+Sha Shares Total Consideration

 Number Percent Amount Percent Share

-Existing shareholders •
+Existing shareholders

 New investors

 Total 100% 100%

-The number of our ordinary shares to be outstanding immediately after this offering is June 30, 2021, and excludes:
+The number of our ordinary shares to be outstanding immediately after this offering is based on ordinary shares outstanding as of , 2021, after giving pro forma effect to the Corporate Conversion, and excludes: